Utah Handicap Placard

 - Permanent placards (valid for up to two years)

 - Temporary placards (valid for up to six months)

 - Permanent license plates (valid as long as your vehicle registration is valid)

 - Permanent placards for organizations

 Utah recognizes all handicap placards from other states, so you do not need to apply for a new one if you are visiting Utah.
-However, you must obey the specific handicap parking laws for Utah.
+However, you must obey Utah handicap parking laws.

-Anyone issued a handicap parking permit must clearly display the permit on their vehicle when parked in a designated handicap spot.
+Anyone issued a Utah handicap placard must clearly display the permit on their vehicle when parked in a designated handicap spot.
 Failure to do so could result in a citation.
 The placard must also be removed prior to putting the vehicle in motion.

 A person who provides false information in order to receive a handicap parking sticker, or a person who abuses handicap parking privileges when they have a legitimate disability, could be subject to a fine of at least $125 and could have handicap parking privileges revoked.